elenapan/dotfiles/README.md

       See the [keybinds](#keybinds) section for more details.

       You can edit `keys.lua` to configure your keybinds.

+   + *(Optional)* This is also a good time to take a look at [how my configuration is structured](#awesomewm-configuration-file-structure) in order to understand the purpose of each file.

 5. Login with AwesomeWM 🎉